Buryats

 - Naming Conventions And Terms Of Address

-- Names often reflect nature or ancestral lineage, and respectful terms of address are used for elders and community leaders.
+- Names often reflect natural elements and Buddhist influences, with formal modes of address showing respect for elders and community leaders.

 - Health And Mental Health